Firm-Tofu10/ReadMe-Gen/readMeGen.md

 #### License
 ![License icon](https://img.shields.io/badge/license-NONE-blue.svg)

-#### instalation
+#### installation
-You can install this program from github via my repos, my username is aattached to this readme.
+You can install this program from github via my repos, my username is attached to this readme.

 #### Testing
 Test this application as much as you wish.